gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 Name | Type | Description
 --------- | ----------- | -----------
 X-Cypher-Token | HTTP Header | An execution lease token.
 This can be used instead the standard `Authentication` header.
-X-Vault-Token | HTTP Header | alias for X-Cypher-Token X-Morpheus-Lease | HTTP Header | An execution lease token.
+X-Morpheus-Lease | HTTP Header | An execution lease token.
 This can be used instead the standard `Authentication` header. leaseToken | URL Parameter | An execution lease token.
+X-Vault-Token | HTTP Header | This header is supported as either an access token or an execution lease token.
+It will work as either one.

 ## List Cypher Keys